Frameworks & Regulations • Article

 ⏱️ Estimated reading time: 8 minutes

-In this article, we will clarify the differences between frameworks and regulations, and help you understand what you really should implement and why.
+In this article on frameworks vs regulations, we clarify the difference between best-practice frameworks, standards, directives and legal obligations, helping you understand what you really should implement and why.

 Frameworks are sets of best practices, logical structures and recommendations that guide the implementation of management, security or governance systems.